YenWenWang/HapDipKinship/README.md

 ## Reference
-Wang et al. in prep.
-Kinship algorithm for haploid-diploid mixed populations.
+Wang, Y-W and Ané, C. in prep.
+KIMGENS: A novel method to estimate kinship in organisms with mixed haploid diploid genetic systems robust to population structure.